-This pattern has been specially selected for those at an intermediate to advanced level, but participants of all levels are welcome to join the challenge and will find it useful.
+This 3 week series is ideal for intermediate level, but participants of all levels are welcome to join the challenge and will find it useful.
 You can also check out other online sessions by Hamza here.

 As always, you’ll meet others in the community from around the world.
 There will be live Andalusian oud music by Hamza, plenty of time to ask questions, draw together and share.
 After the session, we’ll have the opportunity to continue discussions and share in the private FB group.

 Joining us from a different time zone?
 Be sure to convert the time.